ajahne/blog/_drafts/2018-10-14-CTO-meetup-options-for-scaling-team-beyond-nyc.md

 - Hard to motivate, hard to keep culture
 - Can’t talk about why enough
 - Lose ability to get excited (without why)
-- When a region is found you liked, hired a recruiter
+- When a region is found you liked, hire a recruiter

-### time zones
-Time zones
+### Time Zones
 - align people in a band
 - Shift to pods based on time zones